 MCPs are generally made up of ‘care hubs’ of integrated teams, with each typically serving a community of around 30-50,000 people.

 Importantly, an MCP serves the whole population, which is the registered lists of the participating practices, plus the specified unregistered population.

 A fully integrated MCP, which includes all primary care, can hold a single, whole population budget for all the services it provides, including primary medical services.

-England has 14 MCP vanguards - areas which have led the way in developing this new model of care, and these now serve a minimum population of around 100,000 each.
-These are, as follows:
+In 2015, 14 MCP vanguards were set up by NHS England, these were areas which were supposed to lead the way in developing this new model of care.
+They serve a minimum population of around 100,000 each.
+These were, as follows: